MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [metadata]: #metadata

-The [metadata endpoint](#metadata-endpoint) takes the senders public key and finds what nonce to use for transaction construction.
+The [metadata endpoint](#metadata-endpoint) takes the senders public key and returns which nonce to use for transaction construction.

 #### Payloads

 [payloads]: #payloads

-The [payloads endpoint](#payloads-endpoint) takes the metadata and the operations and returns a [encoded unsigned transaction](#encoded-unsigned-transaction).
+The [payloads endpoint](#payloads-endpoint) takes the metadata and the operations and returns an [encoded unsigned transaction](#encoded-unsigned-transaction).

 #### After Payloads